-- Prerequisites: - Outside air is suitable for economizing and free cooling is - Fan connected to the controller supports multiple speeds.
-Cooling delay function does not work if only a one-speed fan is connected to the controller. - If it is a 2-speed fan and there are two cooling demand inputs/ outputs and Y1-Input is called, then the controller sets fan speed to Speed Low.
-Damper is fully open (100%). - If Y2-Input is also called, then the controller increases fan speed to Speed High and starts fan delay (2FAN DLY) time.
+- 1. Prerequisites: - a.
+Outside air is suitable for economizing and free cooling is ON. - b.
+Fan connected to the controller supports multiple speeds.
+Cooling delay function does not work if only a one-speed fan is connected to the controller. - If it is a 2-speed fan and there are 2 cooling demand 2. inputs/outputs, when Y1-Input is called, the controller sets fan speed to Speed Low.
+Damper is fully open (100%).

+If Y2-Input is also called, then the controller increases fan speed to Speed High and starts fan delay (2FAN DLY) time.
 After the delay time runs out, the controller starts Y1-Output.